stevef1uk/artificial_mind/docs/SETUP_GUIDE.md

-# 🚀 AGI Project Setup Guide
+# 🚀 Artificial Mind Project Setup Guide

-This guide will help you set up the AGI project from scratch, configure your own Docker and LLM settings, and get everything running.
+This guide will help you set up the Artificial Mind project from scratch, configure your own Docker and LLM settings, and get everything running.

 ## 📋 Prerequisites